D. J. Fontana: Career

 After serving in Korea with the U.S. Army, Fontana (nicknamed "D.J.") was employed by the Louisiana Hayride to be an in-house drummer on its Saturday night radio broadcast.

 Fontana joined a band (originally assembled by Sam Phillips) that was without a drummer and included Scotty Moore (lead guitar), Bill Black (bass), and Elvis Presley (rhythm guitar).
 They called themselves the Blue Moon Boys.
 This became the band that would perform and record the vast majority of Presley's hits of the 1950s.

 Along with the occasional piano and backing vocals from the Jordanaires, the Blue Moon Boys played on several Elvis hits, including "Heartbreak Hotel", "Hound Dog", "Don't Be Cruel", and "Jailhouse Rock".
 The band toured extensively.
 Throughout 1956 and 1957, the band had several television appearances, which included The Ed Sullivan Show.
 The band broke up in 1958.

 Although the band had officially broken up, Fontana, Moore, and Elvis still regularly played and recorded together throughout the 1960s.
 In 1968, Fontana performed on the NBC television special, often referred to as Elvis' Comeback Special.
 Fontana played with Elvis for 13 years, from 1955 to 1968.

 Stan Lynch said of Fontana: "Armed with accuracy, power, swing, dynamics, great time and — the biggest compliment of all — simplicity whenever it was best, D.J. rocked the greatest singer and the greatest songs ... ever.
 He did it year after year, record after classic record.
 In a world of one trick ponies and lucky 'Rock Stars,' D.J. is the real deal."

-Moore and Fontana also performed together without Presley, including a 2001 recording with Paul McCartney of "That's All Right (Mama)".
+In 1975, Fontana and Moore reunited to record "E.P.
+Express" with friend Carl Perkins.

+In August 1992, Fontana performed at Ellis Auditorium for a "Good Rockin' Tonight" show alongside Carl Perkins, Moore, the Jordanaires, James Burton, the Sun Rhythm Section, and Ronnie McDowell.
+They later took this show format on a small tour of England.
+In 1993, Fontana, Moore, and Carl Perkins performed at a telethon in Jackson, TN.
+Fontana and Moore also toured Europe with vocalist Bloomer Jenson, organized by the Elvis Presley fan club "It's Elvis Time".
+In 1994, Fontana, Moore, and Carl Perkins performed at the Jackson telethon again and were joined by McDowell.

+In 1997, Fontana and Moore reunited to record the album All the King's Men, featuring guest appearances from the Bill Black Combo, Keith Richards and Ronnie Wood of The Rolling Stones, Jeff Beck, Levon Helm and Jim Weider of The Band,Rick Neilsen of Cheap Trick, and others.
+In April 1999, Fontana and Moore toured the UK.

+In 2001, Fontana and Moore recorded a version of "That's All Right" with Paul McCartney for the documentary Good Rockin' Tonight: The Legacy of Sun Records.